What's with all the Fancy Egg Labels?

 Farm Fresh - Unfortunately, this term literally means nothing.
 All eggs come from a farm.
 The little known fact is that most of the eggs in a supermarket are 4-6 weeks old by the time you buy them.
 If you want truly farm fresh eggs, you will need to buy them from an actual farm.

-Cage Free - If you've watched Food Inc., you've seen the horrifying images of chickens crammed in tiny cells barely large enough to turn around in.
-Cage Free at least gets them out of those cages, but it's only slightly better.
-These hens typically spend their lives confined within a hen house rubbing shoulders with 10,000 other hens.
-The floor is covered in a thick layer of manure and someone walks through it wearing a breathing mask once a day to clean out the dead birds.
+Cage-Free - If you've watched Food Inc., you've seen the horrifying images of chickens crammed in tiny cells barely large enough to turn around in.
+Cage-Free at least gets them out of those cages, but it's only slightly better.
+These hens typically spend their lives confined within a hen house rubbing feathers with 20,000 other hens.
+The floor is covered in a thick layer of manure and someone walks through it wearing PPE once a day to clean out the dead birds.
 At least they're not in cages though...

-Free Range - This term conjures ideas of hens walking freely in open fields, pecking at the ground and chasing grasshoppers.
+Free Range - This term conjures ideas of hens walking freely in open fields, pecking at the ground, and chasing grasshoppers.
 Unfortunately, this is hardly the case.
 In a free-range system, the hens must have "access" to the outdoors.
-This "access" can be a small door which is seldom used.
-The outdoor area can be a screened in porch or even a covered cement area.
+This "access" can be a small door that is seldom used.
+The outdoor area can be a screened-in porch or even a covered cement area.
 Even if it's not, the hens won't travel far from the house and will quickly gobble up every blade of grass within 200 feet of that tiny door.